mikedzikowski/CrowdStrikeAzureProtectionDiscovery/README.md

 # CrowdStrikeAzureProtectionDiscovery
-PowerShell script that will crawl a given subscription and output what protection would be provided by the CrowdStrike platform
+PowerShell script that will crawlall subscriptions in a tenant and output what protection would be provided by the CrowdStrike platform

 ## Example Output